Case Study: Internal Wind Turbine Blade Inspection Using Nexxis Crawler & Elios 3

 Deliverables

-Annotated HD imagery of all defects with timestamped metadata
+- Annotated HD imagery of all defects with timestamped metadata.

-Condition rating per blade (1–5 scale with RAG status)
+- Condition rating per blade — 1–5 scale with RAG status.

-Engineering-ready reports for asset maintenance planning
+- Engineering-ready reports for maintenance planning.